Nikos Goumas Stadium

 Nikos Goumas Stadium (Στάδιο Νίκος Γκούμας) was a multi-purpose stadium in Nea Filadelfeia, a northwestern suburb of the Athens urban area, Greece.
-It was used mostly for football matches and was the home stadium of AEK.
-It is now replaced by Agia Sophia Stadium built at the same site.
+It was used mostly for football matches and was the home stadium of AEK Athens.
+It has since been replaced by Agia Sophia Stadium, that was built on the same location.

 Name

-The stadium was named "AEK Stadium" (Γήπεδο ΑΕΚ), but was also known as "Nea Filadelfeia Stadium" (Στάδιο Νέας Φιλαδέλφειας).
+The stadium was originally named "AEK Stadium" (Γήπεδο ΑΕΚ), but was also known as "Nea Filadelfeia Stadium" (Στάδιο Νέας Φιλαδέλφειας).

-On 7 September 1991 it was officially named "Nikos Goumas Stadium" after the former club president Nikos Goumas, who contributed to its building and later upgrading.
+On 7 September 1991, it was officially named "Nikos Goumas Stadium" after the former club president Nikos Goumas, who contributed to its building and later upgrading.

+History

 Construction

-With actions of the first president of the club, Konstantinos Spanoudis, in 1926, a piece of land in the suburb of Nea Filadelfeia, that was originally set aside for refugee housing, was donated as a training ground for the refugees.
-AEK Athens F.C. began using the ground as training ground (albeit unofficially) and by 1930 the property was signed over to the club.
+In 1926, through the actions of the first president of AEK Athens, Konstantinos Spanoudis, a piece of land in the suburb of Nea Filadelfeia, originally set aside for refugee housing, was donated as a training ground for refugees.
+AEK began using the grounds for training (albeit unofficially), and by 1930, the property was signed over to the club.

-The stadium was finished in 1929 and was officially opened in 1930 in a ceremony with the presence of Prime Minister Eleftherios Venizelos.
-The first home game, in November 1930, was an exhibition match against Olympiacos which ended in a 2–2 draw.
-The stadium had a horseshoe shape (with stands in three of its four sides).
+The stadium was completed in 1929 and officially opened in 1930 at a ceremony attended by Prime Minister Eleftherios Venizelos.
+The first home game, on 2 November 1930, was an exhibition match against Olympiacos, which ended in a 2–2 draw.
+The stadium had a horseshoe shape (with stands on three of its four sides).

 Expansion

+On 11 March 1955, the first expansion of the stadium began under the presidency of Nikos Goumas.
+The expansion included the construction of a large new stand and the installation of turf.
+The construction works on the stadium lasted about 7 years.
+The inauguration of the new stand took place on 3 January 1962 with a friendly match against Barcelona.
+The game, which ended 0–6 for the Catalans, was attended by the heir to the Spanish throne, Juan Carlos, and his future wife, Sofia.

-In 1979 chairman Loukas Barlos started building the double-tiered south stand, the addition of which made it the largest stadium in Athens at the time as its capacity was over 35,000 after the construction of this new stand.
-This stand, and particularly its lower tier known as "Skepasti" (meaning "roofed"), and became the new home of the AEK ultras who until then resided in the opposite "Gate 21" stand.
+In 1979, the chairman of the club, Loukas Barlos, initiated the constitution of a double-tiered south stand, the addition of which made it the largest stadium in Athens at the time, as its capacity was over 35,000 after the construction of this new stand.
+This stand, and particularly its lower tier known as "Skepasti" ("the Covered"), became the new home of the ultras of AEK, who had until then resided in the opposite "Gate 21" stand.
+The stand was inaugurated on October 7 in a league match against Panathinaikos, which ended 0–1 for the greens.

+On 30 November 1980, the stadium set an attendance record when AEK sold 36,766 tickets in the league game against Panathinaikos.

+From the summer of 1985 to the summer of 1987, the stadium was closed due to construction works for the renewal of its pitch.
+During that period, AEK moved to the Olympic Stadium.

 Renovation

-In 1998, AEK Athens F.C. decided to install new seats, thereby reducing the stadium's capacity from 35,000 to 24,729 (not including the press and VIP stands).
+In 1998, AEK Athens decided to install new seats, reducing the stadium's capacity from 35,000 to 24,729 (excluding the press and VIP stands).